sf105/sttp-book/chapters/pragmatic-testing/mocking.md

 The dependency on component B increases the costs of unit testing A.**

 This is where a **mock object** becomes handy.
-The idea is that we will create an object that will mimic the behavior of component B ("it looks like B, but it is not B").
+The idea is that we will create an object that will mimic the behaviour of component B ("it looks like B, but it is not B").
 Given that we have full control over what this "fake B component" does, we can make it in such a way that unit testing A becomes less costly.
 In our example above, suppose that A is a plain-old Java class, B is a Data Access Object (and